ava-labs/avalanchego/network/README.md

     Note right of Rick: Summer is in the bloom filter Rick->>Morty: PeerList - Empty
 ```
+This case is ideal, as `Rick` only notifies `Morty` about `Summer` once, and never uses bandwidth for their connection again.

 Now we consider the case that `Rick` considers `Summer` [`gossipable`](#gossipable-peers), but `Morty` does not consider `Summer` [`trackable`](#trackable-peers).
 ```mermaid